Tuzi555/Tuzi555/README.md

-- 👋 Hi, I’m @Tuzi555
+- 👋 Hi, I’m Jakub Tuzar
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in web development using ASP.NET Core and everything C# related.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning to build my own web apps
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can find me on <a href="www.linkedin.com/in/jakub-tuzar">Linked.In</a>

 <!---
 Tuzi555/Tuzi555 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.